-By studying the network of weather stations across the US, researchers have found a couple of interesting results — the biggest storms recorded in a given year are increasing in strength, and the frequency of extreme storms is also increasing.
+By studying the network of weather stations across the US, researchers have found a couple of interesting results — the biggest storms recorded in a given year not including tornadoes are increasing in strength, and the frequency of extreme storms is also increasing.
 In addition the area known as "tornado alley" where touch-downs are common is shifting eastward from Texas, Oklahoma and Kansas to Arkansas, Louisiana, Mississippi, Alabama and Tennessee.

 In addition, the frequency of extreme storms is also increasing.
 An extreme storm is one where the rate of precipitation exceeds by a certain amount the long-term mean rate of precipitation for a given site (so an extreme storm in a wet region like the northeast US has a much higher precipitation rate than an extreme storm for a drier region).
-So you might be asking yourselves whether these results translate into more frequent, massive hurricanes slamming into Florida.
+So, you might be asking yourselves whether these results translate into more frequent, massive tornadoes.
 This is a somewhat controversial topic.
-The consensus answer is that with a warmer atmosphere, hurricanes will become more powerful (just like hurricanes), but the word is still out whether they will become more frequent.
+The consensus answer is that with a warmer atmosphere, tornadoes will definitely become more powerful (just like hurricanes), but the word is still out whether they will become more frequent.
 What is obvious from the December 2021 tornadoes is that these powerful weather systems will occur throughout the year in the future.